Azure/azure-sdk-for-net/sdk/authorization/Azure.ResourceManager.Authorization/src/autorest.md

   # - from: RoleAssignmentScheduleRequest.json
   #   where: $.definitions.RoleAssignmentScheduleRequestFilter.properties.principalId.description
   #   transform: $ = "foo"
+  # - from: RoleAssignmentScheduleRequest.json
+  #   where: $.definitions.RoleAssignmentScheduleRequestProperties.properties.scheduleInfo.properties.type
+  #   transform: $['x-ms-enum'].name = "RoleAssignmentScheduleRequestType"

+  # Rename the name of the common class
+  - from: authorization-ProviderOperationsCalls.json
+    where: $.definitions.ResourceType
+    transform:  $['x-ms-client-name'] = "ProviderOperationsResourceType"

   # remove all ById Path
   - from: authorization-RoleAssignmentsCalls.json